playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 <button>Purchase this item</button>
 ```

-You'd start a "feature flag" that separates your audience into two groups, show each group their respective button terminology, and measure their outcome on user's behaviors when purchasing.
+You'd start a "feature flag" that separates your audience into two groups, show each group their respective button terminology, and measure their outcome on user's purchasing behaviors.
 You'd then take these measured results and use them to change the roadmap and functionality of your app.

 While the separation of your users into "groups" (or "buckets") is typically done on the backend, let's just use a simple object for this demo.